SAN FRANCISCO (KCBS RADIO) – Seven people have died and one more is in stable condition after a shooting Monday afternoon in Half Moon Bay.

 "First Monterey Park and now Half Moon Bay.
 Enough is enough.
 How many more must die?"
 San Mateo County Supervisor David J. Canepa said in a statement.
 "Although the details are sparse, one thing is true.
 The victims died from guns.
 My heart breaks for the families."

 President Biden also addressed the shootings, issuing a statement Monday afternoon.

 "Jill and I are praying for those killed and injured in the latest tragic shooting in Half Moon Bay, California.
 For the second time in recent days, California communities are mourning the loss of loved ones in a senseless act of gun violence.

 "Following a briefing from my homeland security team, I have directed my administration to ensure local authorities and the broader Half Moon Bay community have the full support of the federal government in the wake of this heinous attack.

 "Yesterday, Senator Feinstein — alongside Senators Murphy, Blumenthal and others — reintroduced a federal Assault Weapons Ban and legislation that would raise the minimum purchase age for assault weapons to 21.
 Even as we await further details on these shootings, we know the scourge of gun violence across America requires stronger action.
 I once again urge both chambers of Congress to act quickly and deliver this Assault Weapons Ban to my desk, and take action to keep American communities, schools, workplaces, and homes safe."

-According to Canepa, Mountain Mushroom Farm, a marijuana farm, at 12761 San Mateo Road/Highway 92 was the site of one of the shootings.
+According to Canepa, Mountain Mushroom Farm at 12761 San Mateo Road/Highway 92 was the site of one of the shootings.
 The second was at 2125 Cabrillo Highway S./Highway 1.